What is wudu?

 - Take water into your mouth.
 Using your right hand.
 Do this three times and it is preferable to gargle each time before spitting out.

-- Inhale some water into your nose, and again using your right hand.
+- Put some water into your nose.
+Again using your right hand.
 Blow out water sharply each time.
 If you cannot do this, simply wet the lower part of your nostrils and move your left hand little finger around to make sure this part is wet.

-- Wash your lower arms from wrists to elbows, leaving no part dry.
+- Wash your lower arms from wrists to elbows.
+Leave no part dry.
 First, wash your right arm, then your left.

 - Clean your head.
 Using both wet hands, gently wipe the entire head once, starting from the front.

-- Wipe your ears once.
+- Wipe your ears once with wet hands.
 Wipe through the grooves with your index fingers finishing in the ear.
 Then use your thumb to clean behind your ears.

 - Wash both feet starting with the right.
 Wash upto ankles.
 Ensure water goes in between all toes, if necessary by using the left hand little finger.